First patient set to receive controversial Biogen Alzheimer's drug

 Biogen has estimated around 1.5 million of the 6 million people in the United States with Alzheimer's would be considered to have early-stage disease.

-Biogen, which is partnered on the drug with Japanese drugmaker Eisai Co Ltd, has set an average price of $56,000 a year, which the Alzheimer’s Association - a longtime outspoken supporter of the company - called “simply unacceptable.”
+Biogen, which is partnered on the drug with Japanese drugmaker Eisai Co Ltd (4523.T), has set an average price of $56,000 a year, which the Alzheimer's Association - a longtime outspoken supporter of the company - called "simply unacceptable."

 The vast majority of patients will be covered by the federal Medicare health program.
 But Robert Egge, chief public policy officer at the Alzheimer's Association, said most Medicare recipients are responsible for 20% of the cost of drugs given by doctors, and about 10% of them have no cap on those costs.